 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-Foreign Body Ingestion Can Cause Bleeding
+Can Foreign Body Ingestion Cause Bleeding In Dogs

 When something is eaten by your French Bulldog, it will take between 10-24 hours to pass through the whole digestive system.
 Even so, certain things will take longer.